wilsonh22/wilsonh22.github.io/projects/blackjack.md

     for card in turn:
-        if card in range(1,11): #checks the value to ensure that its none of the special total += card #adds value of the card to total elif card in special: #J Q or K values total += 10
+        if card in range(1,11): #checks the value to ensure that its none of the special total += card #adds value of the card to total else if card in special: #J Q or K values total += 10
         else: #Ace functionality has problems
             if total >= 11: